 I hope you don’t have to learn this lesson the way I did.

+One day, I wrote a blog post sharing what I had learned while switching between the PHP programming language and Ruby on Rails framework.
 At the time, my blog had no readers, so I didn’t think anyone would see it.
 I just wrote it for the record.

-Suddenly it was like watching a little video game character get attacked.
+Suddenly it was like watching a little videogame character get attacked.
 It was funny to watch, part of the game, and not personal at all.

-And never forget that the public you is not you.
+Never forget that the public you is not you.